AlexNeugroschl/JAX_Risk_Engine/docs/risk/greeks.md

 to_bermudan(), curve)` covers both, matching `american_swaption.py`'s own "American is just a finely-discretized Bermudan" design.

-## Two real bugs this module found and fixed
+## Differentiating through bisection root-finds

-Both bugs share the same root cause: **naively differentiating through a bisection-based root-find gives a silently wrong (not merely imprecise) gradient**, because a bisection's comparison (`jnp.where(val > 0.0, ...)`) has zero gradient everywhere — `jax.grad` straight through the unrolled loop ignores how the converged root actually moves with the function's own inputs.
-Both were invisible until Greeks needed to differentiate through a root-find that the forward pricer itself never needed a gradient of.
+Naively differentiating through a bisection-based root-find gives a silently wrong (not merely imprecise) gradient, because a bisection's comparison (`jnp.where(val > 0.0, ...)`) has zero gradient everywhere — `jax.grad` straight through the unrolled loop ignores how the converged root actually moves with the function's own inputs.
+Two root-finds in this codebase need a gradient through them and both use the same fix:

 **1. `european_swaption._solve_rstar`** — the vectorized bisection that finds
 Jamshidian's critical exercise-boundary short rate `r*`.
-Fixed via `jax.custom_jvp`, implementing the
+Uses `jax.custom_jvp`, implementing the
 [implicit function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem)
 directly: at a root of `f(r*, params) = 0`, `d(r*)/d(params) = −(∂f/∂params) / (∂f/∂r)`,
-computed cheaply relative to the 100-iteration bisection itself (one `jax.grad` and one `jax.jvp` call).
-Required changing `_solve_rstar`'s own signature so the values Delta/ Gamma should be differentiable with respect to are passed as an explicit `params` argument rather than only captured in a Python closure — `jax.custom_jvp` requires an explicit primal argument to attach a gradient rule to.
-See `_solve_rstar`'s own docstring in `european_swaption.py` for the full explanation, including why the *value* returned by `price_swaptions` is completely unaffected (confirmed by the entire pre-existing `test_european_swaption.py` suite passing unchanged).
+computed cheaply relative to the 100-iteration bisection itself (one `jax.grad` and one `jax.jvp` call). `_solve_rstar`'s signature takes the values Delta/Gamma need to differentiate with respect to as an explicit `params` argument rather than capturing them in a Python closure — `jax.custom_jvp` requires an explicit primal argument to attach a gradient rule to.
+See `_solve_rstar`'s own docstring in `european_swaption.py` for the full explanation.

 **2. `engine.calibration.basket._bisect_xstar`** — the LGM analogue of `_solve_rstar`,
-found while building `bermudan_vega` (see [Vega](#vega-bermudanamerican-only) above for the full incident, including the second, independent bug — the missing cross-bucket Jacobian term — this same investigation uncovered).
-Fixed with the identical `custom_jvp`/implicit-function-theorem pattern, plus registering `engine.models.lgm.Sigma` as a proper JAX pytree (`@register_pytree_node_class`) so a tangent can propagate into its `values` field when `Sigma` is nested inside a larger `params` tuple/pytree rather than passed as a bare array — an unregistered dataclass is treated as an opaque leaf by `jax.tree_util`, silently blocking any tangent from reaching its fields at all.
+used by `bermudan_vega` (see [Vega](#vega-bermudanamerican-only) above).
+Uses the identical `custom_jvp`/implicit-function-theorem pattern, plus `engine.models.lgm.Sigma` is registered as a proper JAX pytree (`@register_pytree_node_class`) so a tangent can propagate into its `values` field when `Sigma` is nested inside a larger `params` tuple/pytree rather than passed as a bare array — an unregistered dataclass is treated as an opaque leaf by `jax.tree_util`, which would otherwise block any tangent from reaching its fields.

 ## The functions